 - 4. (Optional) Type a Label that will be used to identify the rule. - 5.
 For Action, select one of: - Accept: Allows matching network connections. - Reject: Blocks matching network connections, and sends an ICMP error if appropriate. - Drop: Blocks matching network connections, and does not send a reply. - 6.
 Select the IP version. - 7.
 Select the Protocol. - 8.
 For Source zone, select the firewall zone that will be monitored by this rule for incoming connections from network interfaces that are a member of this zone. - See Firewall configuration for more information about firewall zones. - 9.
 For Destination zone, select the firewall zone.
-Packets destined for network interfaces that are members of this zone will either be accepted, rejected or dropped by this rule. - See Firewall configuration for more information about firewall zones. - 10.
-Click Apply to save the configuration and apply the change.
+Packets destined for network interfaces that are members of this zone will either be accepted, rejected or dropped by this rule. - See Firewall configuration for more information about firewall zones.

-- Log into the TX54 command line as a user with full Admin access rights.
+- Log into the EX15 command line as a user with full Admin access rights.
 Depending on your device configuration, you may be presented with an Access selection menu.
 Type admin to access the Admin CLI. - 2.
 At the command line, type config to enter configuration mode: